pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/05-sites.md

 At some point, you may need or want to delete one of your sites on Pantheon.
 The number of free sites you can create is increased after a free site is deleted, or after it has converted to a paid plan.

 Only the site's "User in Charge" or "Owner" can delete a site.
-See [Roles and Permissions](/change-management#roles-and-permissions) for more information.
+See [Teams](/guides/account-mgmt/workspace-sites-teams/teams) for more information.

 <Alert title="Warning" type="danger">